ryatoa/panther-docs/panther/sending-events/aws.md

 1. The Lambda function is triggered whenever a filter matches an event.
-2. It will then format the event data into a Panther json message.
+2. It will then format the event data into a [Panther JSON](#panther-json-message) message.
-3. Then it will send the message to your Panther console using your private API key.
+3. Then it will send the message to your Panther console using your private [API key](../api/index.md#api-key).

-## Running

-Once the code has been successfully registered in AWS you should start seeing a stream of events into Panther.
-Manual testing can be done following the [**AWS Events testing**](./testing.md) instructions.

-Further event filtering check [Configuring the captured events](./in-detail.md#3-configuring-the-captured-events)